Cumulative Fidelity of LMT Clock Atom Interferometers in the Presence of Laser Noise: Parasitic interferometer paths

 The final momentum constraint poses a strong bound on the number of relevant paths produced in an LMT sequence (see \cref{appendix:combinatorial}).
 Pulse errors must occur either at the center mirror pulse [top panel in \figref[b]{fig:parasitic-paths}] or be grouped in pairs with the same detuning [see \figref[c]{fig:parasitic-paths}].
 Thus, for a single-loop narrowband Mach-Zehnder interferometer sequence shown in \figref{fig:parasitic-paths}, the series in \cref{eq:series-parasitic-expanded-upper} is truncated at $m=6$.
 For any specific $m$, only $N_p(m,n)=\order{n^{\floor{m/2}}}$ combinations of pulse error indices are allowed.
 We validate this scaling numerically by enumerating all possible paths for LMT interferometers up to $n=15$ [see \figref[a]{fig:parasitic-path-contributions}].

 The final position constraint further reduces the number of relevant pulse error combinations.
 We define a detection region with a radius $w$, and only consider paths that terminate within this distance from the main paths.
 Any paths outside of this region do not cause interference as long as the wavepackets are well localized.
-Here, we assume $w=1~\text{mm}$, which is approximately 100 times larger than the de Broglie wavelength of a nanokelvin temperature cloud.
-The relative position of example parasitic paths with respect to the main upper path is visualized in \figref{fig:parasitic-paths} by the shaded area in the momentum-time diagram.
-These figures include an interrogation time $T$ between the accelerating and decelerating zones.
+Here, we assume $w=1~\text{mm}$, which is a practical experimental setting and is comparable with the wavepacket size of a nanokelvin temperature cloud after an expansion time of a few seconds.
+The relative position of example parasitic paths with respect to the main upper path is visualized in \figref{fig:parasitic-paths} by the yellow-shaded area in the momentum-time diagram.
+These figures include a nonzero interrogation time $T$ between the accelerating and decelerating zones for illustrative purposes.
 However, we also analyze a worst-case bound with zero interrogation time in \cref{appendix:combinatorial}.
 As shown in \figref[b]{fig:parasitic-paths}, a parasitic path that satisfies the momentum constraint with $m=1$ will never terminate in the vicinity of the main path.
-For parasitic paths with $2\leqslant m\leqslant6$, the number of possible pulse error combinations is reduced from $N_p(m,n)$ to $N_{p,x}(m,n)=\frac{w}{v_r\,\delta t}\times\order{n^{\floor{m/2}-1}}$, where $v_r$ is the recoil velocity and $\delta t$ is the spacing between the rising-edges of two adjacent pulses (see \cref{appendix:combinatorial}).
-To make the pulses non-overlapping, we require $\delta t\geqslant\pi/\Omega$, where $\Omega$ is the Rabi frequency of the pulses.
+For parasitic paths with $2\leqslant m\leqslant6$, the number of possible pulse error combinations is reduced from $N_p(m,n)$ to $N_{p,x}(m,n)=\frac{w}{v_r\,\delta t}\times\order{n^{\floor{m/2}-1}}$, where $v_r$ (typically mm/s) is the recoil velocity and $\delta t$ (typically ms) is the spacing between the rising edges of two adjacent pulses (see \cref{appendix:combinatorial}).
+To make the pulses nonoverlapping, we require $\delta t\geqslant\pi/\Omega$, where $\Omega$ is the Rabi frequency of the pulses.

 For the upper arm, we determine an upper bound of the parasitic-path-induced wavefunction error $\varepsilon$ by adding the amplitudes of all relevant paths in phase, namely those that terminate in $\ket{\text{g},0}$ and $\ket{\text{e},1}$ within the detection region.
 This is equivalent to summing the number of paths $N_{p,x}(m,n)$ over the number of errors $m$, weighted by an amplitude suppression of $\alpha^m$: